 The Pill That Steals Lives, One Woman's Terrifying Journey To Discover The Truth about Antidepressants, by Katinka Blackford Newman is published by John Blake Books, £8.99, Available UK bookshops, Amazon and in most countries.

-The research from her book has prompted a 1 hour BBC Panorama Special that investigates whether an antidepressant could be the cause of one of the worst mass killings of this century.
-It is due to air on 26 July at 9 pm.
+The research from her book has prompted a 1 hour BBC Panorama Special, A Prescription for Murder (TX July 2017) that investigates whether an antidepressant could be the cause of one of the worst mass killings of this century.

 This website is a platform for those whose lives have been adversely affected by antidepressants